LehaMotovilov/wp.dev/web/app/plugins/theme-check/readme.txt

 If **either** of these two vars are defined a new trac tickbox will appear next to the *Check it!* button.

 == Changelog ==
+= 20160523.1 =
+* Fix for theme-names with dashes in them
+* Comments stripping changes
+* Many changes by the theme review team and others.
+See Github for full change list.

 = 20151211.1 =
 * Full sync with Github and all the changes that have happened there.
 * Release for 4.4 deprecated functions.